silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 That pattern is not an artefact of one survey.
 Bury and colleagues followed 2,449 autistic adults across eight annual waves and found stable unemployment the single largest trajectory, at 1,189 people. [^17] Baldwin, Costley and Warren surveyed 130 Australian adults and found people with the capacity and willingness to work facing significant labour market disadvantage and working below their qualifications. [^18]

-I want to be plain about why an employment statistic belongs in an essay about loneliness.
+I want to be plain about why an employment statistic belongs in an argument about loneliness.
 Work is where most adults get most of their social contact.
 It supplies the repeated, low-effort, structurally guaranteed exposure to other people out of which ordinary friendship forms.
 Remove it and you have not only removed an income.
 You have removed the mechanism.

 The exclusion also registers physically.
-Trimmer and colleagues ran an ostracism task with autistic and non-autistic adults and found autistic participants rating their mood more negatively overall, and showing increased physiological arousal when excluded, which the control group did not. [^19] Lin and colleagues found autistic traits associated with heightened sensitivity to rejection-induced social pain. [^20] Levi and colleagues, interviewing autistic adults about social pain, titled the paper with a participant's phrase: *feeling unwanted when nobody wants you around*. [^21]
+Trimmer and colleagues ran an ostracism task with autistic and non-autistic adults and found autistic participants rating their mood more negatively overall, and showing increased physiological arousal when excluded, which the control group did not. [^19] Lin and colleagues found autistic traits associated with heightened sensitivity to rejection-induced social pain. [^20] Levi and colleagues interviewed autistic adults about social pain, and called it feeling unwanted when nobody wants you around. [^21]

-So: judged in seconds, mismatched in company, victimised at close to fifty per cent, locked out of the labour market at six times the general rate, and hurt more by all of it than the people doing it would guess.
+So: judged in seconds, mismatched in company, victimised at close to half, unemployed at nearly six times the rate of non-disabled adults, and hurt more by all of it than the people doing it would guess.

 That is the first push.
 Nothing in it required the autistic person to do anything at all.